redis/redis-doc/topics/sentinel.md

 Distributed nature of Sentinel
 ---

-Redis Sentinel is a distributed system, this means that usually you want to run multiple Sentinel processes across your infrastructure, and this processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to get authorized to perform the failover and assign a new version to the new configuration.
+Redis Sentinel is a distributed system.
+This means that usually you want to run multiple Sentinel processes across your infrastructure.
+These processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to become authorized to perform the failover and assign a new version to the new configuration.

 Distributed systems have given *safety* and *liveness* properties, in order to